Marbok/Hammer/README.md

 # HammerDI

 ## Description
-Hammer is dependency injection framework, very light version Spring.
+Hammer is dependency injection framework, very light version Spring container.
-But we have only DI and work with Json-context.
 I develop it for education goals and don't recommend to use in production.

+v1.
+Work with Json-context.
+It was terrible idea!!!
+Huge context files and not intuitive. v2.
+It will be annotation

 ## Dashboard with tasks and bug
 Link: [Dashboard](https://trello.com/b/nxui2V3P/hammerdi)